Arindam430/Hospitality_Analysis_PowerBI/README.md

 ## 📥 Importing Data into PowerBI

-Imported five CSV files from SharePoint directly into PowerBI using the provided credentials.
+Imported five CSV files from SharePoint directly into PowerBI using the required account credentials.

 ## 📊 Provided Mock-up Dashboard